lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 1. Further testing of the core system with real research goals
 2. Implementing more advanced generation techniques
 3. Enhancing the evolution agent capabilities
-4. Improving the web search integration
+4. Improving the web search integration (use TAVILY as searcher)

 This plan will be updated as development progresses and new insights are gained.
 The ultimate goal is to create a system that truly assists scientists in accelerating the research process while maintaining scientific rigor and creativity.